ShepherdDev/digital-signage/README.md

 **Known Issues**

-1 - Internet Explorer does not work handle the 3D transitions properly.
+1. Internet Explorer does not work handle the 3D transitions properly.
+2. Safari Mobile will not allow auto-play of video or audio, so only still images will work.

 ### Unsupported Clients